redisson/redisson/docs/configuration.md

 _This feature is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

 Supports multiple Redis or Valkey Cluster setups with active-passive data replication relationship.
-Replication of the primary Cluster with secondary Redis Cluster is managed by `replicationMode` setting.
+Replication of the primary Cluster with secondary Valkey or Redis Cluster is managed by `replicationMode` setting.

 Cluster with all available master nodes becomes the primary.
 Master nodes availability scan interval is defined by `scanInterval` setting.